4 Ways Electronic Health Records Are Improving Your Healthcare

 In the past, and not all that long ago, after waiting in your doctor’s office, your provider would walk into the room with a folder containing a portion of your medical history recorded at that specific location.
 What about your history from other locations?
 What about your hospital and emergency department visits?
 What about things that happened to you when you were a child?
 Could that folder really be considered your comprehensive record?

-Electronic Medical Records allow you to:
+Electronic Health Records allow you to:

 - Track your health history and data over time.
 You can easily scan your health history as you might an electronic book.
 You receive better care because your provider can similarly access more of your health history.